Tannerls/Pollution_US-/README.md

  <img width="1018" alt="sqlalchemy" src="https://user-images.githubusercontent.com/25447945/141702659-af22c579-5b86-4819-b478-40c89e23a7e8.png">

-  and proceeded to run train split test on our x and y valuables.
+  Proceeded to run train split test on our x and y valuables.

   <img width="1029" alt="Splitandfeatures" src="https://user-images.githubusercontent.com/25447945/141702697-c90e64d6-05ff-4e20-a699-2ea2fb9e4a35.png">

 - Created a database using Amazon Web Services RDS and linked it to pgAdmin to edit the data.
-Using PostGresSQL, we were able to upload the csv file, extracted data, and           transformed it into a data frames.
+Using PostGresSQL, we were able to upload the csv file, extract data, and           transform it into a data frames.
-- Using Tableau to create dashboard to portray our visualization about the pollution in US and then discuss about most and least polluted city in US.
+- Used Tableau to create dashboard to portray our visualization about the pollution in US and then discuss about most and least polluted city in US.

 ## Summary.